 EACH WALL FACES DIRECTLY TOWARD A DIFFERENT CARDINAL POINT

 The temple building itself is built dimensionally in a square and sits atop a much wider two terrace-high stepped square platform with each one of the four sides of the building facing toward one of the cardinal points.
 However, for reasons unknown, unlike the building that sits atop them, neither the platform nor the stairs are aligned with the cardinal points.
-To show how the early Maya architects struggled with their problem to capture the equinox in a permanent building like structure, the north-south axial line of the platform runs about 4 degrees east of true north.
-If you take notice of the architectural drawing below showing a top view of the temple building, the platform, as visually presented and taking the top of the computer screen as being north, it is tipped at 4 degrees.
+To show how the early Maya architects struggled with their problem to capture the equinox in a permanent building like structure, the north-south axial line of the platform runs about 4 degrees east of true north, hence, for the building's four walls to face directly toward the cardinal points the floor plan had to be built on an angle relative to the platform.
+If you take notice of the architectural drawing below showing a top view of the temple building, the platform, as visually presented and taking the top of the computer screen as being east, it is tipped at 4 degrees.

 "The equinoxes are often mentioned in tandem with the solstices, apparently because, for many Western-minded modern people sharing superficial but evidently ethnocentric astronomical notions, they represent the only significant moments of the tropical year.
 Nobody seems to care that, while the solstices are marked by easily perceivable extremes of the Sun's annual path along the horizon, the equinoxes are not directly observable and can only be determined with relatively sophisticated methods."

 In reference to the above quote, people go on-and-on about the greatness of Stonehenge and it's design being able to mark the summer solstice.
 However, it you take in consideration the above quote and the difference of sophistication required between measuring solstices and equinoxes, the Mayan usually come out the short end of the stick when it comes to their accomplishments.